Pest control hub

 Why is it a problem?

-- Pull out seedlings and small plants allow to dry out and rot in situ
+- Pull out seedlings and small plants.
+Can allow to dry out and rot on site

 - Cut and stump treat with glyphosate gel or metgel or 250ml glyphosate per 1L water.

 - Spray with 5g metsulfuron- methyl (600g/kg) +penetrant per 10L water.
 Take care as this herbicide can translocate in the soil.

 CAUTION: When using any herbicide or pesticide, PLEASE READ THE LABEL THOROUGHLY to ensure that all instructions and safety requirements are followed.